 Below is what you should know and do when you’re experiencing more than the occasional itch.
 Keep in mind that some itching from time to time is normal.

 - Avoid topical applications.
 Unless prescribed by a physician, stop any topical applications to your vulva.
-Keep it simple by washing with water only, and make sure to not over wash.
+Keep it simple by washing with water only, and make sure to not wash too much or often.
 You can apply a thin film of petroleum jelly for protection from irritants.

 - Don’t scratch.
 Do your best to avoid scratching, as this might make itching worse.
 Wear cotton-only undergarments, and avoid tight clothing that might keep the area hot and moist.

 - Consider bedtime routines.
-Try sleeping without underwear at night, especially during evenings when weather is hot and warm.
+Try sleeping without underwear at night, especially during evenings when the weather is warm or hot.

 Topics in this Post